LoboShao/lsf_autohost/lsf-plugin-partial/lsf-ml-service/README.md

 This folder contains the RESTful service and model for ML-based host selection in LSF environments.

+## Important Note

+The model provided in this folder may not be the most recent version.
+For the latest model and training scripts, please refer to the `training` folder in the root of this repository.

 ## How to Use

 1. **Start the RESTful Model Service**